NEONScience/slide-shows/README.md

-# Build DataOne Slide Decks
+# Build NEON Slide Decks

 Contributors:
 Jonah Duckles, Leah Wasser, Megan Jones

-A markdown based system to build DataOne education modules using reveal.js.
+A markdown based system to build NEON education modules using reveal.js.
+This repo was based on the format used by DataOne.

 ## Introduction
 This repository takes a markdown file (pandoc flavored syntax) and builds it to